marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Name field with proper output handling as <code>th:text</code> (escaped text).

-So, with previous fill-action will be the situation that when someone is able to see list of listeners:
+Thus, with previous fill-action will be the situation that when someone is able to see list of listeners:

 he will get an alert from "phone"-field (and "string" under the "name"-column).